Aikon-platform/aiiinotate/docs/specifications/iiif.md

 ### External Web resource

 An EWR is identified by an IRI and has properties.
 All properties of an EWR MAY be contained within the annotation itself.

-In the example below,
+In the example below, the IRIs point to the EWR to access, while all other properties are described in the annotation's body.

 ```js
 // Beatrice records a long analysis of a patent, and publishes the audio on her website as an mp3.
 She then creates an Annotation with the mp3 as the body, and the PDF of the patent as the target.